Investigating Unitarity in Presence of Anomalous Couplings: Introduction

 \section{Introduction}

-With the discovery of a new massive ($\sim 125\gev$) scalar particle by both ATLAS and CMS \cite{HiggsDiscovery} and with most of the observations and consistency checks indicating that the new particle has a large overlap with the Higgs boson of Standard Model (SM) \cite{HiggsProp}, it is now possible to directly explore the fabric of the electroweak symmetry breaking mechanism.
-In order to find out how the $SU(2)_L \otimes U(1)_Y$ symmetry is broken in nature, one needs to measure precisely the strength of the self-interactions of Higgs and its interactions with the gauge bosons as well as fermions.
-Although there are enough reasons to expect the presence of some new physics beyond SM, the good agreement of the SM predictions with experiments so far imply that any new model must reduce to the SM at low energies.
+With the discovery of a new massive ($\sim 125\gev$) scalar particle by both ATLAS and CMS \cite{HiggsDiscovery} and with most of the observations and consistency checks indicating that the new particle has a large overlap with the Higgs boson of the Standard Model (SM) \cite{HiggsProp}, it is now possible to directly explore the fabric of the electroweak symmetry breaking mechanism.
+In order to find out how the $SU(2)_L \times U(1)_Y$ symmetry is broken in nature, one needs to measure precisely the strength of the self-interactions of the Higgs boson and its interactions with the gauge bosons as well as the fermions.
+Although there are enough reasons to expect the presence of new physics beyond SM, a good agreement of the SM predictions with the experiments so far imply that any new model must reduce to the SM at low energies.
 Thus even if the SM is only a low energy effective theory valid upto some energy scale $\Lambda$, the observation of any departure from the SM predicted values of the interaction strengths in the bosonic sector can give hints of new physics (NP).
-Although the specific form of this NP which will supersede the SM is not yet known, a model independent approach can be adopted so that the NP particles, if any, are too heavy to be produced in the present colliders but can realize their effects in the precision measurements through novel interactions between the known particles.
-There are two conceptual model-independent descriptions.
+The specific form of the NP which will supersede the SM is not yet known.
+However, a model independent approach can be adopted either to observe the signatures of the NP spectrum, if any, though too heavy to be produced in the present colliders, or realize their effects in the precision measurements of the novel interactions among the known SM particles {\it via} loop corrections.
+There are two conceptual model independent prescriptions.
 One approach to an effective field theory is to extend the theory by adding higher dimensional operators constructed out of the SM fields.
 The other approach is by writing Lagrangian containing all possible Lorentz structures that can contribute to a given process but with fewest number of derivatives~\cite{eff-lag,Degrande:2012wf}.